ymich9963/mdnotes.nvim/README.md

 # Markdown Notes for Neovim (mdnotes.nvim)
 Markdown Notes (mdnotes or Mdn) is a plugin that aims to improve the Neovim Markdown note-taking experience by providing features like better Wikilink support, adding/removing hyperlinks to images/files/URLs, file history, asset management, referencing, backlinks, and formatting.
 All this without relying on any LSP but using one is recommended.

+Please remember to read the docs with `:h mdnotes.txt` or in `doc/mdnotes.txt`.
+Most important items are detailed here in the README but they are written in more detail in there.

 ## Features
 - Open hyperlinks to files and URLs with `:Mdn open`.
 - Set your index file and go there with `:Mdn home`.